Subject (grammar): Criteria for identifying subjects

 In the first sentence, all three criteria combine to identify Tom as the subject.
 In the second sentence, which involves the subject-auxiliary inversion of a yes/no-question, the subject immediately follows the finite verb (instead of immediately preceding it), which means the second criterion is flouted.
-And in the third sentence expressed in the passive voice, the 1st and the 2nd criterion combine to identify chemistry as the subject, whereas the third criterion suggests that by Tom should be the subject because Tom is an agent.
+And in the third sentence expressed in the passive voice, the 1st and the 2nd criterion combine to identify chemistry as the subject, whereas the third criterion suggests that by Tom could be the subject of the verb if it were changed to its active form (i.e. Tom is studying Chemistry) because Tom is an agent.

-The fourth criterion is better applicable to languages other than English given that English largely lacks morphological case marking, the exception being the subject and object forms of pronouns, I/me, he/him, she/her, they/them.
+The fourth criterion is better applicable to other languages, the exception being the subject and object forms of pronouns, I/me, he/him, she/her, they/them.

 The fifth criterion is helpful in languages that typically drop pronominal subjects, such as Spanish, Portuguese, Italian, Latin, Greek, Japanese, and Mandarin.
 Though most of these languages are rich in verb forms for determining the person and number of the subject, Japanese and Mandarin have no such forms at all.
-This dropping pattern does not automatically make a language a pro-drop language.
 In other languages, like English and French, most clauses should have a subject, which should be either a noun (phrase), a pronoun, or a clause.
 This is also true when the clause has no element to be represented by it.
 This is why verbs like rain must have a subject such as it, even if nothing is actually being represented by it.
 In this case, it is an expletive and a dummy pronoun.
-In imperative clauses, most languages elide the subject, even in English which typically requires a subject to be present, e.g.
+In imperative clauses, most languages elide the subject, even in languages which typically requires a subject to be present, e.g.